manhakimcodes/tip-calculator/README.md

 # tip-calculator
-I will creating a calculator that adds in required equation for bill and also tip parameters
+I will be creating a calculator that adds in required equation for bill and also tip parameters